-Our small team are highly capable and committed to making this world a fairer place for children.
+Come work with our small team, highly capable and committed team and work every day to make this world a fairer place for children.
 UNICEF is strengthened by the diversity of professional backgrounds, nationalities and experiences which the staff bring in service of our mission.

-If you’d like to join our team and be a part of something special, please see the opportunities below.
+If you’d like to pursue a career at UNICEF Ireland, please see the opportunities below.
 UNICEF is an equal opportunities employer and welcomes applications from all sections of the community.

 To apply: Send your CV and cover letter to [email protected]